jku/repository-playground/README.md

 This is a place to develop workflows and Best Practices for community artifact repositories (like PyPI or npm).
 To accomplish that we intend to implement a community repository of our own: A service that works like "real" artifact repositories like PyPI but is able to experiment more freely.

-The first goal is to define and implement a working TUF model for community artifact repositories.
+Current active milestone for the project is to implement a _TUF repository on a CI system_ but this goal will evolve over time.

 If you'd like to reach out, you can file an issue in this project or come and say hi on [python-tuf slack](https://cloud-native.slack.com/archives/C01GT17AC5D).
 Any mail sent to jku at goto.fi will also be read, sooner or later.